lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/21-sequencing-tasks-with-async/README.md

-# Chapter 1: Getting started &mdash; 21-sequencing-tasks-with-async
+# Chapter 2: Node Programming Fundamentals &mdash; 21-sequencing-tasks-with-async
 > illustrates how to leverage async module for a complex flow

 ## Description